ofiwg/libfabric/man/fi_getinfo.3.md

   provider generated packets that do not contain application data.
   Such received messages will indicate a transfer size of 0 bytes.

+  The buffer pointer given to all send and receive operations must point to the start of the prefix region of the buffer (as opposed to the payload).

 *FI_ASYNC_IOV*
 : Applications can reference multiple data buffers as part of a single transmit operation through the use of IO vectors (SGEs).
 Typically,